Idolatry in Sikhism: Namdhari Sikhs

 The Namdhari sect, also called Kuka, was founded as one of the Sikh revivalist movements during the late rule of Ranjit Singh, by Balak Singh in 1857.
-Its followers view Balak Singh as an incarnation of Guru Govind Singh.
+Its followers view Balak Singh as an incarnation of Guru Gobind Singh.
 They did not believe in any religious ritual other than the repetition of God's name (or nam, for which reason members of the sect are called Namdharis), including the worship of idols, graves, tombs, gods, or goddesses.
 The Namdharis had more of a social impact due to the fact that they emphasized Khalsa identity and the authority of the Guru Granth Sahib.
-They call their houses of worship as dharamsala rather than Gurdwara, where they revere a living guru unlike Khalsa, and as such are considered as heretical by the orthodox Khalsa Sikhs.
+They call their houses of worship as Dharamshala rather than Gurdwara, where they revere a living guru unlike Khalsa, and as such are considered as heretical by the orthodox Khalsa Sikhs.

 The Namdharis do not subscribe to "Guru Maneyo Granth" against continued living guru lineages within the Sikh community.
 They believe it be an injunction in the 1925 SGPC Gurdwara Act to emphasize Guru Granth Sahib as the only extant Guru of the Sikhs, contradicting a supposed Namdhari belief that a "place of worship can only be a gurdwara when a living guru is seated" under the canopy of its sanctum, though they freely "attend the gurdwaras of other Sikhs," maintaining "family ties and friendships across sect boundaries."
 In Namdhari places of worship, if the living Guru is not present, Namdhari Sikhs place a picture of him on a raised platform of the sanctum.
 The devotion is then directed towards the icon of the living Guru.